billsix/cprogrammingbook/doc/06-Structs.rst

 Now that we have seen all of the data types supported by C, we can look at the subject of initialization.
-C allows ordinary variables, structures, unions and arrays to be given initial values in their definitions.
-Old C had some strange rules about this, reflecting an unwillingness by compiler writers to work too hard.
-The Standard has rationalized this, and now it is possible to initialize things as and when you want.
+C allows ordinary variables, structures, unions and arrays to be given initial values in their definitions. pre-C89 had some strange rules about this, reflecting an unwillingness by compiler writers to work too hard.
+The C89 Standard has rationalized this, and now it is possible to initialize things as and when you want.

 There are basically two sorts of initialization: at compile time,